gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

 immediately **but** if the device can't be reached, your message will be immediately dropped from the push service queue.

-Technically a push service can reduce the TTL for a push message if it wants.
+Technically a push service can reduce the TTL of a push message if it wants.
 You can tell if this has happened by examining the TTL header in the response from a push service.

 ##### Topic